rss21www/rss2021/_information/paperDiscussions.md

 invisible: false
 ---

-<b>The most urtent next step right now is the setup of zoom
+<b>The most urgent next step right now is the setup of zoom
-meetings for all -- see below.</b>
+meetings for all -- please see below.</b>

 ### Checking that your session information and zoom meeting is readily setup before July 14